nasa/harmony-regression-tests/README.md

 Test notebooks should not rely on other forms of dependency management or expect user input.
 They _should_ utilize the `harmony_host_url` global variable to communicate with Harmony or to determine the Harmony environment.
-This variable is set by `papermill` - see the `Harmony.ipynb` for how to make use of this variable.
+This variable is set by `papermill` - see the `HyBIG_Regression.ipynb` for how to make use of this variable.
 More information can be found in the [papermill](https://papermill.readthedocs.io/en/latest/usage-parameterize.html) documentation on setting parameters.

 New test suites must be added to the `Makefile`.
-A new `name-image` target (where name is the name of the test suite) should be added (see the `harmony-image` example), and the new image target should be added as a dependency of the `images` target.
+A new `name-image` target (where name is the name of the test suite) should be added (see the `harmony-regression-image` example), and the new image target should be added as a dependency of the `images` target.
 The docker image should have a name like `ghcr.io/nasa/regression-tests-<base_name>`, where `base_name` is the name of the test suite.